 Where to get help

 - In an emergency, call 000 for an ambulance or go to your nearest hospital emergency department

-- Your GP (doctor) or gynaecologist
+- Your (doctor) or gynaecologist

 - Your medication abortion service provider

 - Women’s health clinic